Monday, Aug 7th to Tuesday Aug 8th, 2023

 Double Zero

 I didn’t plan to double zero in Seiad Valley, I didn’t even plan to zero at all.
-Truth be told, there’s not much going on in the town.
+Truth be told, there wasn’t much going on in the town.
 Last time it was only worthy of an in-and-out.
 But the RV park had good wifi and a comfortable porch, so I was able to get some work done.
 Aside from the monumental task of keeping up with this blog, I needed to send some texts, emails, update socials, and most importantly, order new shoes.
-I bought a pair on Ebay for $65 total, which is actually a bit more than I normally pay.
+I bought a pair on Ebay for $65 total, which was actually a bit more than I normally paid for them.
 I had several pairs at home but didn’t want to bother my partner with more shipping requests…he’d already sent stuff to Crescent City and Seiad Valley.
-I save a lot of money buying “used” shoes on Ebay.
-After over 15 pairs, I know every stage of tread wear on the Altra Superiors.
-I can tell when the shoes are basically brand new… someone tried them on once, they didn’t fit, and they were returned as used.
-There’s a huge market for reselling shoes on Ebay.
+I saved a lot of money buying “used” shoes on Ebay.
+After over 15 pairs, I knew every stage of tread wear on the Altra Superiors.
+I could tell when the shoes were basically brand new, as in someone tried them on once, they didn’t fit, and returned them.
+There’s a huge market for reselling these types of shoes on Ebay.

 The heat was oppressive, in the high 90s, and of course the Bigfoot Trail joined the one part of the PCT with the longest road walk.
 Having already walked it once, I wasn’t against getting a ride.
-Just my luck, there was a trail angel, offering rides.
-I actually only skipped 2 miles, since I had Gma Bubs drop me at a trail angels place.
-I’d heard about Brian from the very first hikers I met once I joined the PCT.
-So I had to at least say hi, but boy did I feel guilty about getting a ride to arrive there…in my game book that’s a big no no. Two miles…blame it on the heat.
+Just my luck, there was a trail angel offering them just at the perfect time.
+I actually only skipped 2 miles, since I had Grandma Bubs drop me at a trail angel’s place.
+I’d heard about Brian from the very first hikers I met once I joined the PCT, so I had to at least stop to say hi.
+Boy did I feel guilty about getting a ride to arrive there…in my game book, that’s a big no no. But it was only two miles…blame it on the heat.
 Brian’s place already had a good collection of hikers sitting on the porch, along with him.
-He was most recently from Colorado and had only been at his beautiful cabin for less than a year.
-Ironically, his place sits just a quarter mile past the 1000 mile mark for the PCT going southbound (SOBO)…what a perfect opportunity to celebrate such a milestone!
+He was from Colorado and had only been at his beautiful cabin for less than a year.
+Ironically, his place sat just a quarter mile past the PCT SOBO 1000 mile mark…what a perfect opportunity to celebrate such a milestone!

 Day 2: I woke early, prepared to start hiking, but I kind of just melted back into the bed.
 The vortex had taken hold.
 I felt like I was taking advantage of Brian’s hospitality but also relished the idea of letting my body rest more, plus finish work on the blog.
 Also, the forecast predicted a high of 98.
 I vowed to clean or organize something later, just to earn my keep.
 I washed some dishes was all.
 The rest of the day was spent lounging and greeting hikers as they came and went.
 Jordan finally escaped the vortex late in the day, but Spliffy stayed for another night.
 Three new hikers arrived to cowboy camp on the porch.
 I enjoyed talking to 2 women closer to my age, Frogma and Cookie.

-What a laid-back guy Brian is to allow, rather invite, all us hikers to invade his beautiful space in the woods.
-It blows my mind how people can be so open and giving.
-I especially loved seeing the reactions from European hikers…they all see Americans as the friendliest people in the world now, which I used to think was mostly reserved for the Kiwis.
-It makes me so proud.
-A huge thanks to Brian for providing his space of refuse and celebration to hikers.
-It generates so much love and appreciation.
+What a laid-back guy Brian was to allow, rather invite, all us hikers to invade his beautiful space in the woods.
+It blew my mind how people could be so open and giving.
+I especially loved seeing the reactions from European hikers…they saw Americans as the friendliest people in the world, which I used to think was mostly reserved for the Kiwis.
+It made me so proud.
+A huge thanks to Brian for providing his space of refuge in celebration of hikers.
+It generated so much love and appreciation.